3rd Missile Brigade "Aquileia": After the Cold War

-The three infantry companies were disbanded in 1992, after the US Army had moved all nuclear weapons back to the United States and the regiment itself along with the 13th Signal Company was disbanded on 28 September 1992.
+In 1992, after the US Army had moved all nuclear warheads back to the United States, the three infantry companies were disbanded.
+The regiment itself along with the 13th Signal Company was disbanded on 28 September 1992.
 The remaining units passed to 5th Army Corps.
 Today the following units of the brigade are still in active service with the Italian Army: the engineer battalion became the 21st Engineer Regiment of the Bersaglieri Brigade "Garibaldi", while the 13th Target Acquisition Group and 41st Artillery Specialists Group "Cordenons" are today part of the army's Tactical Intelligence Brigade: the 41st Regiment "Cordenons" based in Sora is a battlefield surveillance unit equipped with unmanned aerial vehicles and counter-battery radars, while the 13th HUMINT Regiment in Anzio specializes in human intelligence gathering.